KirstLab/asc_seurat/docs/index.rst

 =============

 .. warning::
-   ** Please be aware that Asc-Seurat uses multiple R packages and that many of those are in continuous development.
-While the docker version of Asc-Seurat is stable, it may become outdated as the packages on wich it relies are updated.** :ref:`Here <packages_version>` you can find a list of the packages used by Asc-Seurat and their versions.
+ **Please be aware that Asc-Seurat uses multiple R packages and that many of those are in continuous development**.
+While the docker version of Asc-Seurat is stable, it may become outdated as the packages on wich it relies are updated. :ref:`Here <packages_version>` you can find a list of the packages used by Asc-Seurat and their versions.

 .. tip::
  **To use an old version of Asc-Seurat, check** :ref:`here <test_tip_as_target>`.

 * v2.2 - **Release on February 8th, 2022**

  - Add the capacity to load a clustered dataset in the tab for the individual sample analysis.
  - Add the capacity to load a clustered dataset in the tab for the integrated sample analysis.
  - Genes identified as mitochondrial genes via the regex expression are now shown to the users.
  - Changes the color scheme of the dynverse's plots to match the color scheme used by Seurat's plots.
  - Small changes in the interface to improve usability.

  - Fix a bug in the download of markers identified for multiple clusters in the integrated dataset.
 If a gene was identified as a marker in multiple clusters, a number was appended in the gene's name.
  - Fix a bug that caused the app to crash when searching for conserved markers in an integrated dataset, and the gene was not expressed in one or more of the samples.
  - Fix a bug where plots were exported with a dark background.
  - Fix a bug in the advanced plots that caused expressed genes not to be identified.
 When using integrated datasets, the function now looks for the RNA assay instead of the integrated assay.
  - Fix a bug where the app would crash when downloading the plots generated in the trajectory inference tab.

 * v2.1 - **Released on May 26th, 2021**.

  - Changes the assay used for differential expression analysis and visualization to "RNA" when using SCTransform normalization.
 Therefore, "SCT" assay is used for the steps until clustering the data.
  - Changes the output of the differential expression analysis to the format required for the visualization tools.

 * v2.0 - **Released on May 19th, 2021**.

  - Inclusion of SCTransform normalization
  - Addition of stacked violin plots
  - Addition of multiple-genes dot plot
  - Improvements on the user interface
  - Improvements in the app stability
  - Fix of minor bugs.

 * v1.0 - **Released on March 19th, 2021**.

  - Release of Asc-Seurat.

 Reference
 =========